olegkrivtsov/openbook/README.md

 ## Features

-Currently the tool can do the following:
+Currently you can do the following using this tool:

- * Generate HTML files from Markdown (`.md`) sources.
+ * Generate HTML files from Markdown (`.md`) sources using the command-line interface.
+The tool can automatically check for some errors/mistakes in your `.md` files and report them saving your time.
+ * Reference PNG or JPEG images in the book text.
+ * Display the Google AdSense ads on the book pages.
  *

 # License